The Icon Saga

 Multi-Keyword Scoring

 Instead of single-keyword matching, we implemented an inverted index where each icon maps to multiple keywords.
-When searching for "almond milk," we score icons by how many relevant keywords they match.
-An icon with keywords ["almond," "milk," "carton," "dairy"] scores higher than one with just ["milk"].
+When searching for "almond milk," we scored icons by how many relevant keywords they matched.
+An icon with keywords ["almond," "milk," "carton," "dairy"] scored higher than one with just ["milk"].

 Agent-Kind Disambiguation

 The same word can mean different things in different contexts.
 "Apple" in a grocery list should show fruit.
 "Apple" in a todo about tech should maybe show a laptop.
-We added an agent_kind parameter that boosts icons matching the agent's domain.
-Grocery agents boost food-related icons.
-Tech-related agents might boost device icons.
+We added an agent_kind parameter that boosted icons matching the agent's domain.
+Grocery agents boosted food-related icons; tech-related agents, device icons.

 Safe Rendering